Slippery Devils

 Experimental fiction challenges readers to approach stories differently.
 Instead of following familiar narrative patterns, you'll need to shift your expectations and look for meaning in unexpected places.
 The payoff?
 Access to parts of human experience that conventional realism can't quite reach.

 Each story in this collection includes brief notes explaining the author's purpose and intention, helping you navigate these unconventional narratives.
-Think of it as a guided tour through the outer limits of fiction, where the rules change but the discoveries are worth the journey.
+Think of it as a guided tour through the outer limits of fiction, where the rules change, but the discoveries are worth the journey.